 In November 1983, the WHO held its first ever meeting to discuss HIV and AIDS, committing to developing a cure for this rapidly spreading infection.
 Almost 25 years later, that commitment remains.
 But whilst an effective cure for AIDS may still not exist, progress has been made with retroviral drugs to prolong life expectancy, and pre-exposure prophylaxis (PrEP) can provide almost complete protection to those at risk of catching the disease from unprotected sex.

-December 1 is World AIDS Day, with this year’s event marking its 20th anniversary.
+May 18th is HIV Vaccine Awareness Day.
 The public perception of the disease has changed, but it’s still a huge problem – claiming around 2 million lives every year, 270,000 of which are children.

 The battle against HIV is a case study in how the world worked together to tackle a global epidemic.